MetaMask/metamask-docs/snaps/reference/permissions.md

 ### `endowment:lifecycle-hooks`

-To run an action when the user installs or updates the Snap, a Snap must request the `endowment:lifecycle-hooks` permission.
+To implement a [lifecycle hook](../features/lifecycle-hooks.md) that runs an action when a user installs or updates a Snap, the Snap must request the `endowment:lifecycle-hooks` permission.
 This permission allows the Snap to expose the [`onInstall`](../reference/entry-points.md#oninstall) and [`onUpdate`](../reference/entry-points.md#onupdate)